SEAlab-unige/ProtectIT_Unige/nas_optimization/README.md

 ### `library_load_and_split_data.py`

-Handles data loading, normalization, and K-Fold preparation for session-based IDX-formatted datasets.
+Handles data loading, normalization, and stratified K-Fold preparation for session-based IDX-formatted datasets.

 #### 🔍 Purpose
-Load raw binary data, normalize inputs, apply one-hot encoding, and prepare train/validation splits.
+Load raw IDX sessions and labels, flatten 28×28 matrices into 1D vectors, normalize inputs, reshape to Conv1D format (samples, 784, 1), optionally one-hot encode labels, and prepare train/validation splits.

 > ⚠️ **Note:** You must provide your own `.idx3` and `.idx1` files.
 The file paths must be manually updated in the script.